VHRanger/Automation-FAQ/automation.md

 In both the cases of free trade and automation, we replace what was previously done by labor with capital.
 For trade, we do it by giving the money to people in an other country in exchange for the task being completed.
 For automation, we do it by giving money to people to make machines to complete the task.

-There is a [reasonable argument][30] (NOTE - REMOVE LINK) that trade has had a much larger impact on employment in the US in the last 20 years.
+There is a reasonable argument that trade has had a much larger impact on employment in the US in the last 20 years.
 The reason for this is that [trade with China][31] has had a large effect on US manufacturing employment, much [more so than automation][32].

 Both trade and automation are fundamental drivers of modern economic growth.
 Both create more wealth, but also change the distribution of income in society, which often increase inequality.
 Even the [simplest trade models][33] predict that inequality increases -- trade creates winners and losers, but winners always [gain more than losers lose][34].